Power capacity from non-fossil fuels to touch 65% by 2030: Minister - www.lokmattimes.com

 The minister informed the industry that the total investments made in the power sector in the last nine years is about Rs 17 lakh crores, and the capacity under construction entails an investment of another Rs 17.5 lakh crores.

-Speaking about the rising power demand, the Minister informed that in 2014, the peak demand was around 130 GW while today it is in the region of 243 GW.
+Speaking about the rising power demand, the Minister said that in 2014, the peak demand was around 130 GW while today, it is in the region of 243 GW.

 "